Compact Living Pilot

 Results

-During the span of the pilot program, 12 residential development projects were built.
+During the span of the pilot program, 17 projects were approved by the BPDA Board, 12 projects were permitted, and 8 projects were completed.
 The Housing Innovation Lab, in partnership with the Urban and Environmental Planning program at Tufts University, conducted an evaluation of these projects to understand the extent to which these guidelines supported the development of housing that is more affordable, sustainable, and livable to inform the future of compact living in Boston.
 The report is accessible on the Tufts Urban and Environmental Planning program website (scroll down!)

 Get Involved